michaelborn/ITB2020-CBElasticsearch-talk/README.md

   * Difficult or impossible to update/upgrade
   * Difficult or impossible to configure
   * Very difficult to access the underlying search engine
+* Limited query language
+  * One can only cram so much syntax into a single tag
+* Difficult to configure or debug a remote machine
+  * Advanced options are set in `.txt` and `.xml` files
+  * Requires shell or GUI access to the machine
+* No built-in scaling mechanisms

 #### Database Search

-CFSearch is a 2001 solution to a 2020 problem.
+Database search is a 2001 solution to a 2020 problem.

 * DB's fit a completely different use case.
   * Designed for fast writes as well as reads